RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 Suppose your final results have some trait that you did not expect and you would like to track down how this trait was introduced.
-For example, I recently ran a protocol with 1 stage of DockingProtocol followed by 5 stages of FastRelax (similar to the [[batch relax example|BatchRelaxExample]]).
+For example, I once ran a protocol with 1 stage of DockingProtocol followed by 5 stages of FastRelax (similar to the [[batch relax example|BatchRelaxExample]]).
 The final structures were completely unfolded and I wanted to figure out where things went wrong.